cysouw/diathesis/text/c02_structure.md

 c.
 Der Kunde empört sich darüber, dass der Preis schon wieder gestiegen ist.
 :::

-For the next diathesis, I propose the term ~~fabricative [PBJ › SBJ › Ø]~~ based on Lat. *fabrica* 'plan, trick, workmanship'.
+{#par:fabricative} For the next diathesis, I propose the term ~~fabricative [PBJ › SBJ › Ø]~~ based on Lat. *fabrica* 'plan, trick, workmanship'.
 This term is used for a diathesis in German in which a fabricated product can be expressed either as a governed prepositional phrase or as a nominative subject.
 This diathesis occurs for example with various verbs of emotional interactions like *überraschen* 'to surprise' [@next a], see [@sec:prepositions-fabricative-accusative].
 To understand this diathesis, a distinction is needed between the role of the 'fabricator' (here: *Lehrer*, 'teacher') and the role of the 'fabricated product', which induces the emotion (here: *Aufgabe*, 'assignment').
 The *mit* prepositional phrase that expresses the fabricated product in [@next a] is a governed preposition [@next c].
 The diathesis promotes this fabricated product to nominative subject and the fabricator is removed from the expression [@next b].
 The experiencer in the accusative *mich* remains unchanged.

 ::: ex
 ~~Fabricative [PBJ › SBJ › Ø]~~